 Imagine standing on a beach, watching waves roll in.
-You notice that the distance between each crest is consistent.
-That distance, in a way, is similar to what we call a wavelength.
+Also, you notice that the distance between each crest is consistent.
+That said, that distance, in a way, is similar to what we call a wavelength.
 Wavelengths aren't just for water, though.
 They're a fundamental property of light, sound, and all sorts of electromagnetic radiation.

 Have you ever wondered how scientists measure the incredibly tiny distances between these wave peaks, especially when dealing with something invisible like ultraviolet light or radio waves?
 Understanding the unit for wavelength is crucial not only in physics but also in various fields such as telecommunications, medicine, and even art conservation.
 Let's dive into the specifics of how we quantify this essential characteristic of waves.